-Transitioning from passive listener to respected voice is key to any upward movement on the job.
-As a new or junior employee, you likely attended meetings led by a boss, while other senior staffers offered feedback, participated in discussion and pitched ideas.
+Transitioning from passive listener to respected voice is key to generating any upward movement on the job.
+As a new or junior employee, you likely attend meetings led by a boss, while other senior staffers offer feedback, participate in discussion and pitch ideas.
 As you grow in your position, you will also want to a part of the conversation, and learning to do so effectively will be important in the way you are perceived by leadership.
 You want to be prepared with deep expertise in your field, and be able to talk about it with confidence and clarity.
 Here are some tips to prepare you as you take the step to being heard in the room:

 Think about your headline.

 In other words, be succinct in what you want to say.
 When you’re first speaking up, that is when you want to be crisp and confident.
 It is not the time for ambiguity or going down rabbit holes with your expertise.
 If you’re the expert, you should be able to explain your idea so a non-expert can understand what you’re saying.
 So next time you’re delivering a report or a plan, start with the most important point first, as that is when you will have everyone’s attention.
 Then follow it with details, offering insight into how it will be executed, and end with a an easy-to-remember tagline, so everyone keeps what you said top of mind.

 If you practice what you want to say—and an array of potential responses—you will be as prepared as possible for anything that can happen.